On March 15, 2023, one week after International Women’s Day, Justice for All - Save…

-Justice For All under its Save Uighur campaign applauds the recent news that 39 countries have strongly condemned China’s persecution of Uighurs and other Turkic Muslims in East Turkestan (Xinjiang) during the UN General Assembly’s Third Committee on the 6th of October 2020.
+Justice For All under its Save Uyghur campaign applauds the recent news that 39 countries have strongly condemned China’s persecution of Uyghurs and other Turkic Muslims in East Turkestan (Xinjiang) during the UN General Assembly’s Third Committee on the 6th of October 2020.

 Some of these nations include Britain, Canada, the United States, Albania, Bosnia-Herzegovina, Haiti, Honduras, Palau, the Marshall Islands, and other European Union member states.